Tyrn/wei/the-insider-en.typ

 a kick  in  the  butt from  to be  demons,  there  would be more demons than people."
 Finally,  these thoughts hurt him so  unbearably that  once in  the repair shop Ashinik fainted and crashed to the ground.
-When he came back to his senses, people were crowded around him - it appeared that a great spirit had seized him and he had been preaching.
+When he came back to his senses, people were crowded around him---it appeared that a great spirit had seized him and he had been preaching.

      Ashinik  was taken  to the  teachers, they housed  him with them.
 Since